johnnyhoang510/drunken_maze/README.md

 In this game, users will be able to:
 * Move the character using the arrow keys
-* Pick up items by using the spacebar
+* Pick up items and heal
 * Adjust, mute, and unmute the volume

 ## Wireframes